Skip to content

 Monitoring and adjusting your sales enablement goals is a critical part of the goal-setting process.
 Regular monitoring provides opportunities to refine your strategies and celebrate achievements, which can boost morale and motivate your team to continue striving towards their objectives.

 It’s key to use the measurable metrics you established in step two.
 Regularly review these metrics to assess your team's progress toward their goals.
 If you find that progress is slower than expected, or if new challenges arise, don't hesitate to adjust your goals or strategies as needed.
-This might involve extending the deadline, providing additional resources, or revising the goal to better fit the current circumstances.

 Remember, the ultimate aim is to support your team in improving their sales capabilities and achieving the broader business objectives.
 Regularly communicate with your team about their progress, addressing any concerns and celebrating successes along the way.
 By actively monitoring and adjusting your sales enablement goals, you can ensure that your team stays on track and continuously moves towards your objectives.